medication that stimulates the nervous system and is given to premature infants to reduce the amount of apnea spells.

 mineral that is important for bone growth

-a button found around a hospital bed that allows you to alert a nurse or other staff member that you need help
+a button found around a hospital bed that you push or ring to let a nurse or other staff member that you need help.
+You should use the call bell if you need help to get out of bed or up from your chair.

 long cable with an oblong plastic box at the end that contains a button to ring for the nurse